shpigi/map-locations/DEVELOPMENT.md

 1. Install Black and isort plugins
 2. Configure Black as external tool with `--line-length=100`
-3. Set project line length to 100 characters
+3. Set project line length: Black at 100 chars, flake8 at 120 chars
 4. Enable auto-formatting on save
 5. Configure pytest as default test runner